Policy should be enforced at API REST layer where possible¶

 For V2.1: api:[extension_alias]:[action] For ec2: ec2_api:[action]

-- We also remove the API verison from the policy rule.
+We also remove the API version from the policy rule.
 Because after we have Micro-version, the version will be changed often.

 For volume related extensions, there isn’t any thing can do, there already have policy checks at REST API layer, also have policy checks by cinder.